Nicholas Sparks: Adaptations

-Eleven of Sparks's books have been turned into films, four of which he produced, including The Choice, The Longest Ride, The Best of Me, and Safe Haven.
+11 of Sparks's books have been turned into films, four of which he produced, including The Choice, The Longest Ride, The Best of Me, and Safe Haven.
 Seven other of his books have also adapted for film: The Lucky One, Message in a Bottle, A Walk to Remember, Nights in Rodanthe, Dear John, The Last Song, and The Notebook.
 Films based on his novels have grossed $889,615,166 worldwide, while the Rotten Tomatoes scores range from 11% for The Choice to 53% for The Notebook, the most critically acclaimed film based on his work.

+In April 2021, it was announced that a film adaptation of The Return was in development.
+Tom Dean joined the production as director, with the project developed by Bisous Pictures, and MRC Films, while MRC will serve as distributing company.
+Sparks will serve as a producer alongside Elizabeth Cantillon, and Theresa Park.
+In May of the same year, it was announced that three additional films based on novels by the author were in development for distribution by Universal Pictures.
+The company signed a first-look deal with Sparks, with intentions being that a long-term working relationship follow; the three movies will be joint-venture productions between Universal Pictures and Anonymous Content.
+The Wish will be the first book to be developed by the studio, followed by Dreamland, and an as-of-yet unspecified third adaptation.
+The Wish will see Sparks serve as producer, alongside Park, and Zack Hayden.